Greçë Memorandum

 The Greçë Memorandum (Memorandumi i Greçës) or the Red Book (Libri i Kuq) was a memorandum with twelve requests for the establishment of an autonomous Albanian province within the Ottoman Empire.
-The Memorandum was jointly written by Ismail Kemal bey Vlora and Luigj Gurakuqi.
+The Memorandum was jointly written by Ismail Kemal and Luigj Gurakuqi.

 Requests

 The leaders of the Albanian Revolt of 1911 organized a meeting at the location of Greçë near Selcë village in Kelmend.
 Today, this location is a natural and cultural monument of Shkodër County listed as "Ahu i Gerçës".
-Ismail Qemali joined them and together they draw up the memorandum, sometimes referred to as the "Red Book" because of the color of its covers, which addressed their requests both to Ottoman Empire and Europe (in particular to the Great Britain).
+Ismail Kemal joined them and together they draw up the memorandum, sometimes referred to as the "Red Book" because of the color of its covers, which addressed their requests both to Ottoman Empire and Europe (in particular to the Great Britain).
 This memorandum was signed by 22 Albanian chieftains, four from each tribe of Hoti, Gruda and Shkreli, five from Kastrati, three from Kelmend and two from Shalë.